 Prerequisite: junior or senior status, 2.75 G.P.A.

-This course teaches core technical and journalistic skills for journalistic story-telling on the Web.
-Each student will create his or her own Web log and fill it with original reporting of community-based stories told using words, still photos, video and audio.
-The reporting will be accurate, fair and compelling.
+This course teaches core technical and journalistic skills for journalistic storytelling on the Web.
+Each student will create his or her own Web log and fill it with original reporting of community-based stories told using words, still photos, video, and audio.
+The reporting will be accurate, fair, and compelling.
+Prerequisite: COM 206.